Finally ready to get into proper foot support? Check out my Fulton insoles review below to see why you need to buy a pair for yourself ASAP!

 My Different Experiences

-I thought I’d go into the different little tests I’ve put these babies through in the last 2 months to let you know how they faired!
+I thought I’d go into the different little tests I’ve put these babies through to let you know how they faired!

 Since I replaced the insoles in my Allbird sneakers with these, the first thing I did with them was try some running and walking.
 I’ve also been wearing them to my running meet-ups in Philly (which are usually a mix of running and calisthenics) or using a stationary bike.